Kusheshwar Dumja

 Kusheshwar Dumja is a village development committee in Sindhuli District of the Bagmati Province of Nepal.
 In previous administrative structure, it was in the Janakpur Zone of south-eastern region.
 At the time of the 1991 Nepal census it had a population of 4,019 people living in 713 individual households.

-The Kanyakubja Bahun political Koirala family, who had produced four Prime Ministers of modern Nepal, hailed from this village.
+The political Koirala family, who had produced four Prime Ministers of modern Nepal, hailed from this village.